Double-coset zeta functions for groups acting on trees: Group actions on trees

-An action $(G,T)$ is \emph{edge-transitive} if $ET=G\cdot e\sqcup G\cdot \bar{e}$ for some (and hence every) $e\in ET$.
-Moreover, $(G,T)$ is \emph{locally $\infty$-transitive} if, for every $v\in VT$ and $d\geq 0$, the stabiliser $G_v$ acts transitively on $\{\frp\in \Geod_T(v\to T) \mid \ell(\frp)=d\}$ (cf.~\cite[\S 0.2]{bumo}).
-One checks that locally $\infty$-transitive actions are edge-transitive.
-Examples of groups admitting a locally $\infty$-transitive action on a tree are the $k$-points of simple simply connected algebraic $k$-group of relative rank $1$, where $k$ is a non-Archimedean local field (cf.~\cite[pp.~91~and~95]{ser:trees}), and the Burger--Mozes universal groups $U(F)$ associated to $2$-transitive groups $F\leq \mathrm{Sym}(\{1,\ldots, d\})$ acting on the barycentric subdivision of a $d$-regular tree (cf.~the lines before~\cite[\S 3.1]{bumo}).
+An action $(G,T)$ is \emph{arc-transitive} if $ET=G\cdot e\sqcup G\cdot \bar{e}$ for some (and hence every) $e\in ET$.
+Moreover, $(G,T)$ is \emph{locally $\infty$-transitive} if, for all $v\in VT$ and $d\geq 0$, the stabiliser $G_v$ acts transitively on $\{\frp\in \Geod_T(v\to T) \mid \ell(\frp)=d\}$ (cf.~\cite[\S 0.2]{bumo}).
+One checks that locally $\infty$-transitive actions are arc-transitive.
+Examples of groups admitting a locally $\infty$-transitive action on a tree satisfying Convention~\ref{conv:action} are the $k$-points of simple simply connected algebraic $k$-groups of relative rank $1$, where $k$ is a non-Archimedean local field (cf.~\cite[pp.~91~and~95]{ser:trees}), and the Burger--Mozes universal groups $U(F)$ associated to $2$-transitive groups $F\leq \mathrm{Sym}(\{1,\ldots, d\})$ acting on the barycentric subdivision of a $d$-regular tree (cf.~the lines before~\cite[\S 3.1]{bumo}).